The total spine of the Milnor fibration of a plane curve singularity: The Jacobian ideal in and polar curves in

 The first term on the right hand side is negative by \Cref{def:directed}, and the last term is nonpositive by \Cref{lem:c0ord}.
 Since $\varpi_i \neq 0$, the middle term vanishes by \Cref{cor:Gapol_ah} \cref{it:Gapol_ah_m}. \end{proof}

+\begin{rem} One can change $\Ypol$ for any other resolution that arises from blowing up $\Ymin$ either at non-invariant vertices or base points of the polar locus.
+In this case, all the results in this section are still true. \end{rem}

-\subsection{The Jacobian ideal in $\Ymin$ and polar curves in $\Ypol$}
+\section{The Jacobian ideal in $Y_{\mathrm{min}}$ and polar curves in $Y_{\mathrm{pol}}$}

-In this subsection, we prove \Cref{lem:polar}, which gives a description of the strict transform of the polar curve in $\Ymin$ and $\Ypol$.
+The main result of this subsection is \Cref{lem:polar}, which gives a description of the strict transform of the polar curve in $\Ymin$ and $\Ypol$.
 The lemma follows from some of the properties of these modifications we have seen so far, and a strong result of Fran\c{c}ois Michel \cite{Mich_Jac}.

 Recall (\Cref{not:geodesic_degree}) that if, $i \in \Vmin$, we denote by $\degmin(i)$ the \emph{degree} of $i$ in $\Gamin$, i.e. the number of adjacent edges (this includes edges adjacent to arrowheads).
-Since $\Upsilon$ is naturally embedded both in $\Gamin$ and $\Gapol$.
-A vertex $i \in \V_\Upsilon$ has a well-defined $\degmin(i)$.
+Since $\Upsilon$ is naturally embedded both in $\Gamin$ and $\Gapol$, a vertex $i \in \V_\Upsilon$ has a well-defined $\degmin(i)$.

 \begin{definition} Let $\Ndmin \subset \Vmin$ be the set of \emph{nodes}, i.e. vertices with degree $\geq 3$.
 Let $\E\subset \Vmin$ be the set of \emph{ends}, i.e. vertices of degree $1$. \end{definition}